 Is cottaging illegal?

-Sex in a public convenience is punishable by a prison sentence of up to 6 months and/or a fine.
+- A prison sentence on summary conviction of up to six months and/or a fine.

-All that the detainee is required, by law, to provide is their name and address when arrested for cottaging.
+All that you required, by law, to provide is your name and address when arrested for cottaging.
 The police may ask for proof of these details.

 What you do not have to do:

 - provide information relating to your occupation or where you work;

 - reveal your HIV status (unless you require medical assistance, only then could a police medic ask you this).

 - read fully any document you are required to sign;